innovationinsoftware/ase-bootcamp/CourseFiles/Week3/Single-SPA/Session 1 Project Setup.md

 Shared dependencies are libraries or resources that are used by multiple micro front-ends.
 Loading these dependencies once and sharing them across the application reduces redundancy and improves performance.
 In this lab, we use Bootstrap for consistent styling and a mock API module to simulate backend API calls.

 ### Summary
-In this session, you set up the development environment, created the base project with Single-SPA root config, and configured AngularJS micro front-ends.
+In this session, you set up the development environment, created the base project with Single-SPA root config, and configured Angular micro front-ends.
 Additionally, you set up shared dependencies such as Bootstrap for consistent styling, a mock API module to simulate backend API calls, and built a basic UI for each micro front-end.
 Finally, you built and ran the application.
 You are now ready to proceed to the next session where you will implement core concepts such as routing, state management, and form handling.